Na-Insaafi

 Shatrughan Sinha, Chunky Pandey, Mandakini, Sonam in lead roles.

-Synopsis
+Plot

-Widowed Judge Kedarnath Sinha lives a happy life with 2 sons, CBI Inspector Vijay, and College-going Sonu.
+Widowed Judge Kedarnath Sinha lives a happy life with two sons, CBI Inspector Vijay, and College-going Sonu.
 Vijay forgot, but is haunted by an incident in his youth that he can not clearly remember...
 In the past, on his fifth birthday party was interrupted by the crazed criminal Billa and his crew.
 Billa was sentenced by arrested by DCP Ravi Khanna and sentenced by Judge Kedarnath Sinha, for which he swore revenge.
 Billa fatally castrates DCP Ravi Khanna and then cuts off Kedarnath's hand.
-He then abducts and rapes Sharda Khanna, leaving her pregnant, something doctors have told her would be fatal...
+He then abducts and rapes Sharada Khanna, leaving her pregnant, something doctors have told her would be fatal...